Welcome to Euler!

 ▷ Our students have access to 90 workstations.
 We equip our labs so that students learn multiple back- and front-end computer languages, operating systems, database engines, and web development platforms.

-▷ Platforms for application development include Microsoft Kinect boxes, Android devices, and LEGO’s Mindstorms robotic devices.
+▷ Platforms for application development include Microsoft Kinect boxes, Android devices, and Elegoo arduino robotic cars.

-Each lab computers dual boots into either Ubuntu, Linux, or Microsoft Windows 7.
-Students may also use their own computers via campus Wi-Fi.
+Each lab computer dual boots into either Ubuntu Linux 16.04 LTS or Microsoft Windows 10.
+Students may also use their own computers via campus WiFi.

 ▷ Lab 217 contains 16 computers and plenty of tabletop space for project work.
 We call this area “the project space” as students often used it for projects, meetings, and relaxing.
 It is equipped with:

-- A 42-inch EPSON T7000 wide-format printer for creating poster-size prints
+- A 42-inch EPSON SC-T7000 wide-format printer for creating poster-size prints

 - A couch area for relaxing or working

-While we use some of the labs for class, we also have two classrooms reserved just for computer science classes:
+While we use some of the labs for classes, we also have two classrooms reserved just for computer science classes:

 ▷ Classroom 103 features a nontraditional setup.
 The computers are pushed against the walls and there is a long whiteboard table that students can roll back to when the class doesn’t require being on the computer.